-The shared yes genes between NPFR neurons and other neuronal populations illuminated a complex pattern of 21 genes that are similarly and oppositely expressed (Figure 2A).
-The two most differentially regulated genes are hamlet (ham) and spineless (ss), both are highly enriched in NPFR while depleted in all other neuronal populations (Figure 2C, D).
-Examining shared yes genes in comparison to NPF neurons revealed two more genes with opposite expression that are enriched in NPFR (Octopamine-Tyramine Receptor and CG34353) and 11 yes genes with similar expression.
-NPFR neurons also display different expression patterns of yes genes compared to DH44 neurons, with 4 oppositely expressed yes genes including ham, ss, CG34353 and CG12344, and similar expression pattern of CG9466, CR45456, mt:srRNA, CG10175, CG34189, Listericin, CHKOV1, CG12239, CG8713, CG31705, CG3921, CR43717 and CG33093 (Figure 2A).
-Interestingly, Octopamine-Tyramine Receptor (Oct-TyrR), which is regulated by feeding and mediates appetitive changes in locomotion 66, is enriched in NPFR expressing neurons and depleted in NPF and CRZ expressing neurons (Figure.
-2A).
-Furthermore, ss, which encodes a transcription factor which functions in regulating female receptivity to male courtship 67, is enriched in NPFR neurons.
-This data suggests that while it is possible that some of NPF and DH44 neurons share neuronal subpopulations with NPFR, it is clear that many of the neurons in these populations do not overlap.
+The shared yes genes between NPFR neurons and other neuronal populations illuminate a complex pattern of 21 genes that are similarly and oppositely expressed (Figure 2A).
+The two most differentially-regulated genes are hamlet (ham) and spineless (ss), both highly enriched in NPFR neurons and depleted in all other neuronal populations (Figure 2C, D).
+While examining shared yes genes in comparison with those in NPF neurons, we found two more genes with opposite expression that are enriched in NPFR neurons (Octopamine-Tyramine Receptor and CG34353) and 11 yes genes with similar expression profiles.
+NPFR neurons also display expression patterns of yes genes different from those in DH44 neurons, with 4 oppositely expressed yes genes including ham, ss, CG34353 and CG12344, and similarly expressed genes like CG9466, CR45456, mt:srRNA, CG10175, CG34189, Listericin, CHKOV1, CG12239, CG8713, CG31705, CG3921, CR43717 and CG33093 (Figure 2A).
+Interestingly, Octopamine-Tyramine Receptor (Oct-TyrR), which is regulated by feeding and mediates appetitive changes in locomotion 66, is enriched in NPFR-expressing neurons and depleted in NPF- and CRZ-expressing neurons (Figure 2A).
+Furthermore, ss, which encodes a transcription factor regulating female receptivity to male courtship 67, is enriched in NPFR neurons.
+These data suggest that, while it is possible that some of the NPF and DH44 neurons share neuronal subpopulations with NPFR, many of the neurons in these populations do not overlap.

-Next, we analyzed the relative expression patterns of NPFR using the second pairwise approach; comparing NPFR neurons to each of the neuronal populations (Figure 3, Table S3).
-While pairwise comparison of NPFR to ElaV resulted in the identification of 42 yes genes, comparing the expression pattern of NPFR neurons to all other populations revealed a larger number of differentially expressed genes, with up to 2669 differentially expressed genes in the pair-wise comparison to DH44 neurons.
-Interestingly, except for DH44, all other cell populations presented higher amounts of differentially expressed genes compared to NPFR than to ElaV.
-This could suggest that DH44 neurons are more similar to NPFR neurons than to the general population of neurons (Table S3).
-Hierarchical clustering analysis for the identified yes genes in each of the comparisons revealed that DH44 and NPF expressing neurons clustered away from the rest of the populations, while Fru and OK107 were most similar to NPFR neurons (Figure 3), which is similar to the clustering pattern compared to ElaV in Figure 1B.
+Next, we analyzed the relative expression patterns of NPFR neurons using the second pairwise approach; comparing NPFR neurons to each of the neuronal populations (Figure 3, Table S3).
+The pairwise comparison of NPFR to ElaV expression profiles resulted in the identification of 42 yes genes, but comparing the expression pattern of NPFR neurons to those of all other populations revealed a larger number of differentially-expressed genes, with up to 2669 differentially-expressed genes in the pair-wise comparison between NPFR and DH44 neurons.
+Interestingly, except for DH44 neurons, all other cell populations presented higher amounts of differentially-expressed genes when compared to NPFR neurons than when compared to ElaV neurons.
+This could suggest that DH44 neurons are more similar to NPFR neurons than to the general population neurons (Table S3).
+Hierarchical clustering analysis for the identified yes genes in each of the comparisons revealed that DH44- and NPF-expressing neurons clustered away from the rest of the populations, while Fru and OK107 neurons were most similar to NPFR neurons (Figure 3), with a clustering pattern similar to that obtained when comparing them to ElaV neurons in Figure 1B.